 Epilepsy is a group of neurological diseases characterized by recurrent seizures.
 Seizures happen as a result of a sudden surge in the brain's electrical activities.

-Depending on which part of the brain is affected a seizure may manifest as lot of awareness unusual behaviors or sensations uncontrollable movements or a loss of consciousness.
+Depending on which part of the brain is affected a seizure may manifest a lot of awareness unusual behaviours or sensations uncontrollable movements or a loss of consciousness.

 What Is a Generalized Seizure? | Epilepsy